mgbrian/tradr/README.md

 Conceptually the system is structured as follows:

-- Interface Layer: Where orders are triggered, managed, etc., by a human (through the web UI), algo(s) or AI agent.
+- **Interface Layer**: Where orders are triggered, managed, etc., by a human (through the web UI), algo(s) or AI agent.
-- API Layer: Neatly wraps and provides access to the underlying mechanisms.
-Ideally these will remain stable even with changes to the underlying mechanisms.
+- **API Layer**: Neatly wraps and provides access to the underlying mechanisms.
+Ideally methods exposed here will remain stable even with changes to the underlying mechanisms.
-- Lower Levels Internals: The majority of the system's functionality lies here (broker connection, order/contract management, event handling, etc.)
+- **Lower Level Internals**: The majority of the system's functionality lies here (broker connection, order/contract management, event handling, etc.)

 ```mermaid
 flowchart TD